 In 1981 he joined the faculty of the Northern Illinois University College of Law, where he served as dean for nine years, leading that law school to full accreditation and AALS membership.
 In 1991 he became dean of the University of Arkansas School of Law, a position in which he served for eight years.
 He left the faculty there in January, 2001 for the founding deanship at FIU.
 He continued to teach through most years of his deanships.
 He has also served as a visiting professor at the University of Colorado School of Law and at the University of California, Hastings College of the Law.

 Professor Strickman has been active in national legal education, serving, among other assignments, for six years on the Accreditation Committee of the ABA and the Committee on Academic Freedom and Tenure of the AALS.
 He has performed 21 accreditation site visits for the American Bar Association, chairing 18 of those site teams.
-Professor Strickman is the current chair of the Section’s Questionnaire Committee.
+Professor Strickman is the currently serves on the Section’s Data Policy & Collection

 Joseph F. Baca, Esq.